YOU ARE ONLY THREE STEPS AWAY YOUR NEW HAIR

 If a low line has already been placed and the patient regrets it, the conversation changes.
 Repair can involve camouflage, graft removal, staged redesign, or accepting limits.
 That is covered separately in bad hairline graft removal and repair planning and in the page about a transplanted hairline that is too low.
 It is much better to have the harder discussion before the grafts are placed.

-The 5 slide low straight hairline review
+The low straight hairline review sequence

-Final advice before you choose the line
+The practical decision before you choose the line

 Personal taste can start the conversation, but it should not overrule donor management and naturalness.
 A sharper hairline is reasonable only when the donor, face shape, first row plan, and future hair loss risk all support it.
 If the explanation is weak, the line is not a bold personal choice anymore.
 It is a risk the patient may have to wear every day.